Should I bring a personal computer to Calvin?

 Convenience - Most of Calvin's faculty currently use online material to enhance their classroom teaching.
 Students who have a personal computer connected to the Internet have unlimited access to these academic resources.
 Although Calvin does provide over 600 computers across campus for student use, occasionally there is greater demand for computers than the resources available.

 Access - Students with personal computers can use them whenever they need, at any time of the day.
-On-campus students with computers can also use ResNet, Calvin's high-speed Internet and network service.
-All Calvin students have access to Calvin Wireless, our growing wireless Internet service.
+Students with computers can use Calvin's high-speed Internet and network service, both wired and wireless.

 Study Habits - Students have differing study habits.
 Some do their best work in a quiet environment while others can be productive surrounded by people.
 If a student owns a computer, especially a laptop, he/she has more control over the environment in which he/she chooses to work in.

 back to top

 Does Calvin require that students own a computer?

 No. Students can choose not to bring a personal computer to Calvin, opting instead to make use of the public computers available.
 There are computers available in each dorm, the library, and many public labs throughout the academic buildings.
 There are also InfoXpress stations for web access in many public areas.